Ladies and gentlemen, the LaVar Ball reality show that nobody asked for is going to be coming your way soon.

 A reality series about the Ball family was coming much in the same way that there are a million different things out there about the Kardashians.
 Love him or hate him, LaVar is probably not going anywhere in the near future.
 The same certainly goes for Lonzo given that he’s playing for one of the most-famous sports teams in the world as a #2 draft pick.

 The thing that we’re the most curious about for the time being is this: Do you have any interest at all in watching a show about LaVar Ball and his famous, or did you have enough of this guy months ago?
 Be sure to share in the attached comments.
 (Photo: Facebook.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!